First galaxy ultraviolet luminosity function limits on dark matter-proton scattering

 In this luminosity range, $\Lambda \rm CDM$ is consistent with the smallest choice for the scattering cross section, $\sigma_0=10^{-26} \rm cm^2$ (left panel), or the highest mass, $m_\chi=10\, \rm GeV$ (right panel) curves, and will give the exact same result (the DM scattering will only impact higher magnitudes).
 We note that as Fig.~\ref{fig:LF_z=7} demonstrates, overlapping magnitude bins are consistent between the blank field and lensed UVLFs, which is the case for all the redshift bins used in this work.
 Importantly, accounting for the lensed data allows to further discriminate between values of the cross section (or DM mass) that would be otherwise indistinguishable.
 Fig.~\ref{fig:LF_z=7} shows this effect for $n=2$ for one specific redshift bin; a similar phenomenon occurs for $n=0,4$ and at all redshifts examined in this work.

-To place a constraint on $\sigma_0$, we perform an MCMC analysis based on the Metropolis-Hastings~\cite{Hastings:1970aa} algorithm using \texttt{MontePython}~\cite{Audren:2012wb, Brinckmann:2018cvx}, combining the UVLF HST blank and lensed data at redshifts $z=2-10$ \cite{Bouwens:2021abc} with the \textit{Planck} CMB likelihood~\cite{Planck:2018vyg}---where we use the high-$\ell$ TT, TE, and EE angular power spectra, the low-$\ell$ EE power spectrum, and the lensing power spectrum ($\phi\phi)$---and the Pantheon type-Ia supernovae likelihood \cite{Pan-STARRS1:2017jku}.
+we perform an MCMC analysis based on the Metropolis-Hastings~\cite{Hastings:1970aa} algorithm using \texttt{MontePython}~\cite{Audren:2012wb, Brinckmann:2018cvx}, combining the UVLF HST blank and lensed data at redshifts $z=2-10$ \cite{Bouwens:2021abc} with the \textit{Planck} CMB likelihood~\cite{Planck:2018vyg}---where we use the high-$\ell$ TT, TE, and EE angular power spectra, the low-$\ell$ EE power spectrum, and the lensing power spectrum ($\phi\phi)$---and the Pantheon type-Ia supernovae likelihood \cite{Pan-STARRS1:2017jku}.